RobinHankin/schwarzschild/inst/JOSE/paper.md

   As the event horizon is approached from the outside, the light cones (gray) close up but as the event horizon is crossed, they become everted.
-As the singularity is approached, ingoing and outgoing light converge and meet the singularity horizontally.
-For vectorized PDF version, see the package vignette or click the link under Downloads](schwarzschild.jpg)
+As the singularity is approached, ingoing and outgoing light converge and meet the singularity horizontally](schwarzschild.jpg)

 ![Low resolution image of maximally extended space near a black hole, using Kruskal-Szekeres coordinates.
 Ingoing light (red) and